MiekeSlim/PrimingSentencePictureMatchingTask/README.md

 This bit of code displays the consent text, participants can give their consent by checking a box in the form.
 This form is created in html, as I find it easier to create forms this way.
 Those who have done the advanced tutorial on the PCIbex website may recognize this bit of code ;-).

  ### Trial structure
-Now we get to the 'heart' of the experiments: the trials.
+Now we get to the 'heart' of the experiment: the presentation of the trials.
 The bit of code below can be read as a blueprint for each trial, in which some pieces of required information are still missing - namely those parts in the trial that vary from trial to trial (such as the sentence and the pictures).
-PCIbex will fill in these variables with the values specified in the *trials.csv* file described above (since the `.Template()` command).
+PCIbex will fill in these variables with the values specified in the *trials.csv* file described above (using the `.Template()` command).

 ```
  PennController.Template("trials.csv",